 Failing to patch or apply security vulnerabilities quickly can incur huge financial costs and in some cases have bankrupted businesses.

 Not keeping a constant eye on how customers and prospects are using your website can quickly make you out of touch with demands and expectations.
 Ask any brand that takes Conversion Rate Optimisation (CRO) seriously and they’ll tell that making small and incremental changes and testing them continuously helps to keep your websites revenue generation at an optimum level while spreading out the cost throughout the year.

-Small, incremental changes are more cost-effective
+Continuous small, incremental changes are more cost-effective

 Initially, this may sound like an expensive option to go about website management but it’s actually far more cost-effective.
 This way you only fix what is necessary, when it’s necessary rather than trying to do it all in one shot using the Big Redesign in the sky approach.